 Beecher K, St John JA, Chehrehasa F. 2018.
 Factors that modulate olfactory dysfunction: a review.
 Neural Regeneration Research, 13(7):1151-1155. doi: 10.4103/1673-5374.235018.

-In 2018 Catwalk Trust also donated $75,000 NZD to support this research – you can learn more here.
+In 2018 Catwalk Trust also donated $75,000 NZD to support this research – you can learn more about Catwalk here.

 Catriona Williams MNZM, founder of the CatWalk Trust and a C6/C7 tetraplegic, says that directing funding towards speeding up the clinical process is typical of CatWalk Trust’s dedication to supporting pioneering and ground-breaking research projects, and its tireless efforts to get people out of wheelchairs and back on their feet.